top of page

 Bio

-My doctoral degree was earned in Environmental Science from The Ohio State University and I have been a Fulbright and Fulbright-Hays scholar.
+My doctoral degree was earned in Environmental Science from The Ohio State University and I have been a Fulbright and Fulbright-Hays research scholar.
 Additionally, I have a track record of successful grant writing.
-My professional background includes several years of teaching, experience as a business strategy analyst at a Fortune 100 company, and first authorships in journals such as Frontiers in Ecology and The Environment, Microbial Spectrum, Arctic, Antarctic, and Alpine Research, and Chemosphere to name a few.
+My professional background includes several years of teaching biology and ecology, experience as a business strategy analyst at a Fortune 100 company, and first authorships in journals such as Frontiers in Ecology and The Environment, Microbiology Spectrum, Arctic, Antarctic, and Alpine Research, and Chemosphere to name a few.

 My postdoctoral affiliation is in the lab of Professor Trinity Hamilton.
 University of Minnesota.
-My research expertise includes microbial and invertebrate community ecology of different habitats - cryoconite holes, streams, wetlands, moss, algae, and thixotropic mud, and relating this knowledge to climate change, species interactions, assembly processes, and geomicrobiology.
+My research includes microbial and invertebrate community ecology of Arctic and high mountain habitats - cryoconite holes, streams, wetlands, moss, plants, and thixotropic mud, and relating this knowledge to the changing environment and climate, species interactions, and physiology.
 I conduct glacier ecology research in Alaska, and have conducted research and lived in a Kham Tibetan village in the upper reaches of the Mekong River and at Mt.
-Gongga, in the temperate monsoonal region of the Tibet Plateau.
+Gongga, in the temperate monsoonal region of the Tibetan Plateau.

 Are you interested in making your presentations to audiences more inclusive?
 Select the automatic subtitles and interpreted subtitles with a real-time interpreting function in PowerPoint.
 This will help to support many individuals by providing a visual representation of your talks and discussions.